lwjohnst86/nfs484-1484-tutorials/tutorial1/tips-slides.md

 ## Tips, con't ##

-* Methods are assumed to be the best for that situation
+* Laboratory methods are assumed to be the best for that situation

 * If animal studies, effect assumed to be same in humans